izandromm/ml-study-time/README.md

 (DMLS) It's important to tie the performance of the ML model to actual business metrics, like increases in purchase rate of a recommendation system or detected frauds in a fraud detection system.
 A model can be accurate but still fail as a product if a it hasn't a proper design.

+[DMLS] Characteristics desireble for a ML system: Reliability, scalability, maintainability and adaptability.

+[DLMS] Overview of ML system development:

+1- Project scoping - list goals, objectives, contraints.
+Estimate and allocate resources.
+2- Data engineering - access the raw data to sample and generate labels.
+3- ML model development - extract features and develop models.
+4- deployment - publish it to be available to the user.
+5- Monitoring and retraining - retrain if needed, as the performance may degradate over time.
+6- Business analysis - is the model solving the main questions of the business ?